 Sarah Joslyn truly believed the arts fed the human spirit.
-She awarded a \$20 prize - the equivalent of a man's weekly wages (more than \$400 today) - for the best Nebraska sonnet to a young Loren Eiseley, a Nebraska-born anthropologist and writer.
-She supported Omaha's fledgling theater community from the 1890's.
-In 1927 she "sold" property to the Omaha Community Playhouse for \$15,000 (below market value), and took out a mortgage which was still unpaid fourteen years later at her death, when the \$65,000 total (more than \$1.3 million in today's dollars) was forgiven in her will.
-She sold season tickets and was a table host, attending fundraisers and events into her late 80's.
-She was a great donor to the Friends of Music, and sponsored organ concerts in her home for charitable causes, for health workers, and for the elderly and infirm.
+She awarded a twenty-dollar prize - the equivalent of a man's weekly wages - for the best Nebraska sonnet to a young Loren Eiseley, a Nebraska-born anthropologist and writer.
+She supported Omaha's fledging theater community from the 1890s.
+In 1927 she "sold" property to the Omaha Community Playhouse for \$15,000 (market value was higher), and took out a mortgage which was still unpaid fourteen years later at her death, when the \$65,000 total (almost 1.2 million in today's dollars) was forgiven in her will.
+She sold season tickets and was a table host, attending fundraisers and events into her late 80s.
+She was a great donor to the Friends of Music and sponsored organ concerts in her home for charitable causes, for health workers, and the elderly and infirm.

-The greatest cultural gift Sarah gave to the community was the Joslyn Art Museum, or as it was originally called, the Joslyn Memorial, in memory of George.
+he greatest cultural gift Sarah gave to the community was the Joslyn Art Museum or as it was originally called, the Joslyn Memorial, in memory of George.
 Begun in 1928, the structure opened in 1931, when Sarah waited in line like everyone else and refused to take a seat on the stage with the dignitaries.
-Including Sarah's final bequest, she left a total of \$7 million dollars (around \$146 million in today's dollars) to an edifice she intended to serve the spiritual needs of the people of Omaha as much as any church.
-She said it was her hope that "men in overalls shall feel the same right and privilege as the socially elite," and made sure the museum charged no fee so they were free to do so.
+Including Sarah's final bequest she left a total of 7 million dollars (around \$120 million in today's dollars) to an edifice she intended to serve the spiritual needs of the people of Omaha as much as any church.
+She said it was her hope that "men in overalls shall feel the same right and privilege as the socially elite" and made sure the museum charged no fee so they were free to do so.

-John McDonald, architect, and Sarah Joslyn at the groundbreaking for the Joslyn Memorial, October 3, 1928 Courtesy of the Douglas County Historical Society

-George and Sarah Joslyn were a remarkable couple who left a lasting legacy not only to Omaha and Nebraska, but to the nation as a whole.
-The Western Newspaper Union, by providing news and entertainment to rural papers - at one time the only medium readily available in western homes - unified a diverse new population and shaped the ethos of more than 60 million Americans and their descendants.
-As individuals, George and Sarah provided the means to found, or to make a substantial force of, most of the charitable organizations in Omaha.
-They listened to public health workers, physicians, educators and artists, and gave unstintingly of their time and resources.
+John McDonald, architect, and Sarah Joslyn at the groundbreaking for the Joslyn Memorial, October 3, 1928 igcupleorge and Sarah Joslyn were a remarkable couple who left a lasting legacy to not only Omaha and Nebraska, but the nation as a whole.
+The Western Newspaper Union, by providing news and entertainment to rural papers - at one time the only media readily available in western homes - unified a diverse new population and shaped the ethos of over 60 million Americans and their descendants.
+As individuals, George and Sarah provided the means to found or to make a substantial force, of most of the charitable organizations in Omaha.
+They listened to public health workers, physicians, educators, and artists and gave unstintingly of their time and resources.
 They took the time to look around them and ask what needed to be done.
-If Nebraskans are looking for role models in this difficult 21st century, they need look no further than this couple, who may have been the wealthiest in the region, but gave far more than that fortune back to their community.
+If Nebraskans are looking for role models in this difficult 21st century, they need look no further than this couple who may have been the richest in the region, but gave far more than that fortune back to their community.